radian-software/ctrlf/README.md

 perform a search for the symbol at point.
 Furthermore, typing `C-s` or `C-r` without any search query is a synonym for `M-p`.

+CTRLF integrates with evil-mode's jump-list and search history features.
+You will be able to jump with `C-o` and `C-i` and continue a search with `n` and `N` based on your CTRLF searches.

 ## Why use CTRLF?

 This section documents why I decided to write CTRLF instead of using